cmdelcarmen/hbt_checkers-hack-day/README.md

 </p>

 ### Requirements:
-- Free to build what we want, it just needs to be related to Holberton and the Checker.
+- Free to build what we want, it just needs to be related to Holberton and the intranet's code checker.
 - 24 hour time frame.

 ### The Intranet's API